ekatka120/nbd_2020/README.md

 ## Homework

 In your Microsoft Teams class you can find your first homework.
-Deadline is Sept 14, 09:00
+The deadline is Sept 14, 09:00

 ## Grade